Supreme Court rules ex-presidents have broad immunity, dimming chance of a pre-election Trump trial - KESQ

 But if he wins, he could appoint an attorney general who would seek the dismissal of this case and the other federal prosecution he faces.
 He could also attempt to pardon himself if he reclaims the White House.
 He could not pardon himself for the conviction in state court in New York.

+Justice Clarence Thomas wrote a separate opinion saying that he believed Smith’s appointment as special counsel was illegitimate.
+No other justice signed onto that opinion, but the question took center stage in recent arguments in the Florida case over classified documents.

-The Supreme Court that heard the case included three justices appointed by Trump — Amy Coney Barrett, Neil Gorsuch and Brett Kavanaugh — and two justices who opted not to step aside after questions were raised about their impartiality.
+The Supreme Court that heard the case included three justices appointed by Trump — Neil Gorsuch, Brett Kavanaugh and Barrett — and two justices who opted not to step aside after questions were raised about their impartiality.

 Justice Samuel Alito said there was no reason for him to step aside from the cases following reports by The New York Times that said flags similar to those carried by the Jan.
 6 rioters flew above his homes in Virginia and on the New Jersey shore.
 His wife, Martha-Ann Alito, was responsible for flying both the inverted American flag in January 2021 and the “Appeal to Heaven” banner in the summer of 2023, he said in letters to Democratic lawmakers responding to their recusal demands.